Overview

 account, they may experience differences in customer service, transaction

-and money market funds, and other aspects of investing that could cause
+money market funds, and other aspects of investing that could cause

 differences in account performance.

-When seeking “best execution,” from a broker-dealer, the determinative factor
+When seeking “best execution” from a broker-dealer, the determinative factor

 is not always the lowest possible cost, but whether the transaction represents